 - need to improve your academic and study skills

 - need extra English-language training

 - need help adjusting to the UK academic environment

 - want to refresh your knowledge in your subject area.

-Pre-Masters are based on the Sussex campus and taught by Study Group, specialists in university preparation for international students.
+The Pre-Masters Programmes are based on the Sussex campus and taught by Study Group, specialists in university preparation for international students.
 Students can choose from either the Pre-Masters Programme in Business, Media and Social Sciences, or the Pre-Masters Programme in Science and Engineering.

-As long as you pass the course and meet the required grades, you receive an unconditional offer of a place on one of our Masters degrees at Sussex.
+Upon successful completion, you can receive an unconditional offer for a place on one of our Masters degrees at Sussex.

 You study modules in each term.
 A module may include a mix of lecture, seminars or lab sessions, and you’ll have a timetable with the modules for each week of your course.

 Some modules are core, which means all students on the course study them.
 Others are options, which means you can choose the topics that interest you most.

 You'll spend around 50% to 70% of your time on your modules, and the rest of your time on your supervised dissertation or project.

 To successfully complete a Masters course, for example, you’ll need 180 credits.

 Each module carries a multiple of 15 credits (15, 30, 45, 60 or 90), which you get when you successfully pass your assessments.

 - lectures: you're taught with a group of students.
 You’ll build on what you learn from your lectures through your independent study.

 - tutorials: you ask questions, check your understanding and discuss assignments, either individually with your tutor or in a small group.

 - laboratory and practical workshops: you test concepts and methods introduced in lectures and tutorials.

 - group work: you work with other students on a project, so that you learn to work as part of a team.

 - independent study: you explore topics in more depth, developing your own opinions on problems, their causes and solutions.

 You’re assessed using methods including: